liampond/LLM-MusicTheory/docs/README.md

 # 📚 Documentation

-Comprehensive documentation for the LLM-MusicTheory toolkit.
+Authoritative reference for the LLM‑MusicTheory toolkit.
+This folder focuses on:
+* How the system is structured (architecture)
+* How to use & extend it (user + API guides)
+* Development & contribution practices

 ## 🎯 Quick Navigation